-These addresses appear on the ticket request confirmation page, and in an email that you receive when you create a Support ticket.
+These addresses appear on the ticket request confirmation page and in Support’s confirmation email.

 After you enter the information for your server, click Update Servers.

 You can submit authentication information for multiple servers.
-You may find this useful if you want to migrate multiple servers to cPanel & WHM, or need support for multiple servers at the same time.
+You may find this useful if you want to migrate multiple servers to cPanel & WHM, or need support for multiple servers.

-+ button to open a new form, then enter the information for each server you want to add.
++) to open a new form.
+Then, enter the information for each server that you want to add.